Gummalam

-Gummalam is a 2002 Tamil-language film.
+Gummalam is a 2002 Indian Tamil-language teen film.
 Sugi S. Moorthy directed this film featuring newcomers Mithun Tejaswi, Rathi, Akash, Ganesh and Zakeer.

 Production

 This was the second film produced by Kandhasamy after Sethu (1999) and it marked the directorial debut of Suki S. Murthy who earlier assisted Selva.
-The film was primarily shot at Ooty. he cinematographer Krishna previously worked as an assistant to Santosh Sivan.
+The film was primarily shot at Ooty.
+The cinematographer Krishna previously worked as an assistant to Santosh Sivan.
 Two of the songs were shot at Rameswaram and Ooty.